 a(i,j)=dij-djimaxdij,dji.

 Mutual dependencies have previously been shown to be highly asymmetric in natural communities (Bascompte et al. 2006); in other words, if a plant species is largely dependent on a pollinator species, then that pollinator tends to depend rather weakly on the plant (or vice versa).
-This suggests that it may be possible to relax the assumption of bidirectional dependences and simplify the network further such that interacting species are only connected by one directed link when mutual dependencies are asymmetric (Figure 2c).
+This suggests that it may be possible to relax the assumption of bidirectional dependences further and simplify the network such that interacting species are connected by only one directed link when mutual dependencies are asymmetric (Figure 2c).
 Changing to unidirectional interactions determined by the observed direction of asymmetry, as a surrogate of bidirectional mutual dependences, does not alter the relative manageabilities of different networks (Supplementary Information S2).
 Moreover, it confers an additional advantage for our purposes since it dramatically reduces the number of links in the network.
 This translates into a substantial reduction of the time and memory required for the computation of all possible maximum matchings in a network, particularly for large networks (see "Relative importance of species" subsection below).

 Statistical analysis